Kevin Anderson (tennis): 2017: US Open final

-2018: 4th & 5th ATP titles, Wimbledon final, World No. 5
+2018: Two ATP titles, Wimbledon final, World No. 5

 Anderson began his year at the 2018 Maharashtra Open in Pune, India.
 He reached the final, but fell 6–7(7–4), 2–6 to Gilles Simon.

 His next endeavor was at the 2018 Australian Open, where he lost his first match in five sets to eventual semifinalist Kyle Edmund, despite being two sets up to one.

 The inaugural New York Open, his third tournament of the year, yielded his first tournament win of 2018.
 All of his matches went to three sets; his path to the final included beating American rising star Frances Tiafoe and 2014 US Open finalist Kei Nishikori.
 He defeated American Sam Querrey in three sets.
 The win propelled him back into the top 10 since 2015 to be World No. 9, a new high.

 This was followed up by his participation in the Mexican Open at Acapulco, where he beat Hyeon Chung in the quarterfinals.
 He reached the final but lost 4–6, 4–6 to Juan Martín del Potro.
-He reached the quarter-finals at the first two Masters 1000 events of the year, Miami and Indian Wells, losing to Borna Coric and Pablo Carreño Busta respectively, both times in a third set tiebreak.
+He reached the quarter-finals at the first two Masters 1000 events of the year, Miami and Indian Wells, losing to Borna Ćorić and Pablo Carreño Busta respectively, both times in a third set tiebreak.

 At the French Open, Anderson lost to the 5'7" Diego Schwartzman in the fourth round.
 Schwartzman broke Anderson's serve nine times, the most times Anderson had ever been broken in one match.